MadAnalysis/madanalysis5/validation/README.md

 import $MA5PATH/samples/...
 submit
 ```
-Usual MadAnalysis 5 commands needs to satisfy the usual conditions. `$MA5PATH` sets the anchor to current
+Usual MadAnalysis 5 commands needs to follow the standard syntax. `$MA5PATH`
-MadAnalysis 5 session, if not indicated code will assume that full path has been given for the sample.
+is an anchor to the current MadAnalysis 5 location.
+If not indicated, the code
-`submit` does not require any name, the name will be choosen according to the script name and the log path.
+assumes that a full path to the sample is given. `submit` does not require any
+name, the folder name being choosen according to the script name and the path to
-Default log path is `./scripts/log`; hence all the files and analysis folders will be generated at that
+the log.
+The default log path is `./scripts/log`.
+All files and analysis folders
-location.
+are thus generated at that location.

 #### Script keywords
 ```